RPI-WCL/Athena_LibDDDAS/consensus/synod/README.md

 * Refer to [this PDF](https://proofcentral.org/book/Appendix_D.pdf) to learn more about using ATPs with ATHENA.

-* Once ATHENA has been installed and set up, load `progress-proof.ath` to verify the proofs using ATHENA.
+* Once ATHENA and SPASS have been installed and set up, load `progress-proof.ath` to verify the proofs using ATHENA.

 * The `OUTPUT_progress-proof` file contains preverified output of `progress-proof.ath` in ATHENA.